justjohnd/workflow/README.md

 # Workflow

-This document describes my worflow in detail for creating a Wordpress project for myself or a prospective customer
+This document describes my worflow in detail for creating a Wordpress project (starting with a static site) for myself or a prospective customer

 ## Initial Setup
 ### Setting up git local and remote repos